jshuadvd/hacks-n-notes/networks.md

 ## DNS (Domain Name System)

 ### Domain name mapping
-> Connected through a domain name heirarchy
+> Connected through a domain name hierarchy

 - `A` record maps a domain name directly to an IP address (preferred)